humgate/captioner/README.md

 python main.py
 ```
 2. **Navigate the UI**:
+- Review captioning prompts on the **Prompts tab**.
+Modify according to your images specific features
-- Enter image directory: Type the path of the folder containing your images.
+- Set image directory: Enter the path of the folder containing your images in the text box on main tab.
 - Generate captions: Click "Generate Caption" to create a caption for the currently displayed image.
 - Edit captions: Click "Copy for editing" to copy generated caption into edit field.
 Modify the generated caption
 if necessary.
 - Save caption: Click "Save caption" to save the caption as a .txt file in the same folder as the image.
 - Image navigation: Use the UI to navigate to the next or previous image in the directory.

-3. **Prompts Management**:
-- Prompts for system and caption generation are loaded from the prompts folder.
-You can customize them.